locationtech/geowave/python/src/main/python/README.md

 ## Usage
 In order to use `pygw`, you must have an instance of GeoWave Py4J Java Gateway Server running.
 The gateway can be started by using the GeoWave command `geowave python rungateway`.

-You can import `pygw` classes into your Python environment.
+You can then import `pygw` classes into your Python environment.

 ## Example
 The following is an example of how `pygw` might be used to write and query some feature data: